-The AIS – Temple Fox School Job Index is a joint five year project to produce reliable national level data on careers in information systems (IS) including placement, type of jobs, satisfaction, and on related factors such as career services, knowledge level, preparedness, and search strategies.
-The project will produce an annual IS job index report was published in 2013, the second study was completed in spring 2015 and is scheduled for publication in early 2016.
+The AIS – Temple Fox School Job Index is a five year project to produce systematic national level data on careers in information systems (IS) including placement, type of jobs, satisfaction, and related factors such as knowledge level, career services, preparedness, and search strategies.
+The first IS job index report was published in 2013, the second study was completed in spring 2015 and is scheduled for publication in early 2016.

 2013 IS Job Index